marrow/mongo/README.rst

     @adjust_attribute_sequence(id=10000)

-This changes the "sequence" for the named fields, adjusting where in the positional paramater list it shows up, and its order in the final ordere dictionary.
+This changes the "sequence" for the named fields, adjusting where in the positional paramater list it shows up, and its order in the final ordered dictionary.
 In this case, it's not very useful to always specify the ID positionally frist, so we shift it to "the end".
 Next::

     class Account(Document):